tombenke/cayley-cookbook/website/content/docs/basic-concepts/vocabularies.en.md

 The [FOAF](http://xmlns.com/foaf/spec/) is a very good example to a generic vocabulary, that holds IRIs to describe personal and/or organizational properties and profiles.

-When we use the IRIs, we usually indicate which vocabulary the IRI belongs to so that ensure unambiguity of its meaning.
+When we use the IRIs, we usually indicate which vocabulary the IRI belongs to, so that ensure unambiguity of its meaning.
 We can do this via an identifier string, that we put to the front of the IRI.
 This string uniquely and globally identifies the vocabulary, the given IRI belongs to.

 Let's extend the previously defined predicates with an identifier, which indicates that these predicates belong to the FOAF vocabulary:
 ```txt